 For applications that will need to locate certain files, search lists with more limited use of wildcard characters might be needed.
 Consider a file that contains a prefix of RESULTS followed by the date for which the data applies.
 You could use the file name RESULTSJUN.DAT to locate a record that was entered in the month of June by executing a Search service followed by an Open service for each file, reading all records until the correct one is found, and invoking the Close service after processing each file. limited use of wildcard characters might be needed.
 Consider a file that contains a prefix of RESULTS followed by the date for which the data applies.
-You could use the file name RESULTSJUN.DAT to locate a record that was entered in the month of June by the date for which the data applies.
-You could use the file name RESULTSJUN.DAT to locate a record that was entered in the month of June by executing all records until the correct one is found, and invoking the Close service for each file, reading all records until the correct one is found, and invoking the Close service after processing each file.
-Contains a prefix of RESULTS followed by an Open service for each file, reading all records until the correct one is found, and invoking the Close service after processing each file. contains a prefix of RESULTS followed by the date for which the data applies.
-You could use the file name RESULTSJUN.DAT to locate a record that was entered in the month of June by executing a Search service followed by an Open service for each file, reading all records until the correct one is found, and invoking the Close service are cord that was entered in the month of June by executing a Search service followed by an Open service for each file, reading all records until the correct one is found, and invoking the Close service after processing each file.
+You could use the file name RESULTSJUN.DAT to locate a record that was entered in the month of June by executing a Search service followed by an Open service for each file, reading all records until the correct one is found, and invoking the Close service after processing each file. contains a prefix of RESULTS followed by the date for which the data applies.
+You could use the file name RESULTSJUN.DAT to locate a record that was entered in the month of June by executing a Search service followed by an Open service for each file, reading all records until the correct one is found, and invoking the Close service after processing each file.